 - Written by IELTS Mentor

-Wear a watch during the IELTS Test.
-At the beginning of the test, check the time (or start a chronometer on your watch to count the minutes), and check the time after each passage or every few questions to make sure you are “on schedule.”
-Remember that on the Listening and Reading Modules you have a little over half a minute for each question.
+Wear a watch during your IELTS test, but don't use a /smartphone or a smart-watch which is not allowed to be taken in an exam hall.
+At the beginning of the test, synchronise your watch with the one provided in the exam hall.
+Now, check the time (or start a chronometer on your watch to count the minutes), and check the time after each passage or every few questions to make sure you are “on schedule.”
+Remember that on the Listening and Reading Modules, you have a little over half a minute for each question.
 If you can work quickly, you can pace yourself at half a minute per question, which makes it easy to keep track of your time and let you finish your exam in time.

-If you find that you are falling behind time during the test, you must speed up.
-Even though a rushed answer is more likely to be incorrect, it is better to miss a couple of questions by being rushed, than to completely miss later questions by not having enough time.
+If you notice you are falling behind time during the test, you must speed up.
+Even though a rushed answer is more likely to be incorrect, it is better to miss a question or two by being rushed, than to completely miss later sections by not having enough time.
 It is better to end with more time than you need than to run out of time.
 If you are forced to speed up, do it efficiently.
 Usually, one or more answer choices can be eliminated without too much difficulty.
 Above all, don’t panic.